Azure/azure-sdk-tools/eng/common/TestResources/New-TestResources.ps1.md

     -Verbose
 ```

-Run this in an Azure DevOps CI (with appropriate variables configured) before
+Run this in an Azure DevOps CI (with approrpiate variables configured) before
 executing live tests.
 The script will output variables as secrets (to enable
 log redaction).